DRMALEK/AI-News-Agent/README.md

 ## 🛡️ Disclaimer

 GPT Newspaper is an experimental project and provided "as-is" without any warranty.
 It's intended for personal use and not as a replacement for professional news outlets.

-## 📩 Contact Us

-For support or inquiries, please open an issue on this repository.

-Join us in redefining the future of news consumption with GPT Newspaper!